 Smash Ventures

-Smash Ventures is a group of individual investors who co-invest together on search fund deals, including independent sponsors and self-funded searchers raising money on a deal-by-deal basis.
+Smash Ventures is a group of individual investors who co-invest together on search fund deals.
+This includes both independent sponsors and self-funded searchers raising money on a deal-by-deal basis.
 The group is comprised of experienced entrepreneurs who now allocate back into the industry, supporting others the same way that they would have wanted.

 They are not the largest capital stack out there, with check sizes into deals being between $50,000 (at the smallest), and $500,000 at the largest.
 Clearly they are best suited for search fund deals where there is a gap between the debt and equity needed to close the deal.
 The Smash group can help close that gap.